 How to correct a paper

-If an error or omission is noticed after a Command Paper has been laid, government organisations must contact The National Archives and its publishing contractor as a matter of urgency.
+If an error or omission is noticed after a Command Paper has been laid, government organisations must contact The National Archives and PVP contractor as a matter of urgency.

 Organisations with parent departments must also inform their parent departments of errors or omissions contained within laid documents.

-A published paper must be the same as its laid version; it is not enough to simply amend a paper's digital copies on the Official Documents or organisation's website.
+A published paper must be the same as its laid version; it is not enough simply to amend a paper's online copies without producing a correction slip.

 An amendment can be included in several ways, depending on the change required:

 - a correction slip (sometimes known as an erratum slip)

 - withdrawing and re-laying the paper

 Any of these options may involve additional cost.
 Where possible, to minimise the cost, deal with corrections before print copies are despatched to Parliament or stakeholders.